 A model containing one or more quadratic constraints of the form is called a Quadratically Constrained Program (QCP), and can be solved using the CPLEX barrier algorithm.
-Linear constraints may also be present in a QCP, and a (positive semi-definite) quadratic term in the objective function is permitted.
+Linear constraints may also be present in a QCP, and a (positive semidefinite) quadratic term in the objective function is permitted.
 If discrete variables are present, then the model is termed Mixed Integer QCP, or MIQCP.

-$$ax + x^{T}Qx \le r$$
+$ax + x^T Qx \leq r$